hpc2n/gpu-course/1.basics/3.errors/README.md

     ```
     ​cudaError_t cudaMalloc ( void** devPtr, size_t size )
-    cudaError_t cudaMemcpy ( void* dst, const void* src, size_t count, cudaMemcpyKind kind )
+    cudaError_t cudaMemcpy (
+        void* dst, const void* src, size_t count, cudaMemcpyKind kind )
     cudaError_t cudaDeviceSynchronize ( void )
     ```

-    Check the error codes returned by all these three function calls.
+    Check the error codes returned by all three function calls.
 Also, print the name of the function so that you can more easily see which function returned the error code.

     Compile, run the program and locate the function that caused the problem.

-    Can you see anything wrong with it?
-Can you fix it?
+    Can you see anything wrong with the function?
+Can you fix the problem?
 Why did the kernel launch return an error?

-    You can use the following macro to make error checks easier:
+    Hint: In general, you can use the following macro to make error checks
+    easier:

     ```
     #define CHECK_CUDA_ERROR(exp) {                     \